Income Tax Return Filing online

 Online Income Tax Return Filing

-The Official website government of India to facilitate the e-filing of Income Tax Return is Income Tax India e-filing portal.
+The Official website to facilitate the e-filing of Income Tax Returns is the Income Tax India e-filing portal.
 Various Income Tax Return form is prescribed for individual Income Tax Return, company income tax return.
-Online ITR Filing and online income tax payment system has been simplified over the year, therefore mostly salaried based employees do the self-filing of Income Tax Return Form.
+Online ITR Filing and online income tax payment system have been simplified over the year, therefore mostly salaried-based employees do the self-filing of Income Tax Return Form.

 Types of ITR Forms